Uniform Parentage Act

 - Parent-Child Relationship, including what establishes the parent-child relationship, the consequences of parentage, and the presumption of paternity.

-- Voluntary Acknowledgement of Paternity, which simplifies the process of establishing paternity for fathers who are not married to the mother of the child.
+- Voluntary Acknowledgement of Paternity, which simplifies the process of establishing paternity for fathers not married to the mother of the child.

 - Registry of Paternity, to register the rights of a man who is neither a presumed, acknowledged, or adjudicated father to expedite adoptions.